 July 1998 A request for an injunction against implementation of Proposition 227 in Valeria G. v.
 Wilson is denied by Judge Charles Legge of U.S. District Court in San Francisco.
 The ruling is based on precedents established in Castañeda v.
 Pickard that allowed "sequential" programs for teaching English language and then academic content such as the "structured English immersion" design of Proposition 227.
 However, Judge Legge's ruling clarifies school districts' obligation to language minority students to "recoup" any academic deficit that occurred while students are learning English within a reasonable period of time until LEP students are achieving academically at a level comparable to their English-speaking peers.

 April 1999 the California State Board of Education eliminates the redesignation criteria formerly in place for classification of a limited English proficient student from LEP to Fluent English Proficient (FEP).
 Each of the 1,000 school districts is now required to set their own criteria for classifying students as fluent English speakers.
-A state-sponsored English Language Development test and linked to the ELD Standards is under development based on the Escutia Bill (1996).
+A state-sponsored English Language Development test and linked to the ELD Standards was developed based on the Escutia Bill (1996).

 July 1999 The SBOE adopts the English Language Development Standards that are coordinated with the Language Arts/Reading Content Standards (1999).
 These standards provide a framework for program design and development and purchase of supporting instructional materials.